 Note that although this application charge is for a combined subclass 309/100 visa application, you may still be expected to submit further application forms and updated evidence once you qualify for your second-stage subclass 100 partner visa.

-The sponsor must be a "settled" Australian citizen or permanent resident
+The sponsor is ideally a "settled" Australian citizen or permanent resident

 There is no strict interpretation of what "settled" means in the legislation.
 The Department of Home Affairs clarifies in its policy that it usually means that the partner visa sponsor is required to have lived in Australia for a period of 2 full years immediately prior to the application date.